anodyne/nova/README.md

 * updated the wiki revert draft functionality to put a generic update message in place
 * updated the write mission post page to check for missions and allow admins to create to create them right there
 * updated the write mission post page to be able to set an upcoming mission to current on the fly if there aren't no current missions
+* updated site settings to change the way the date format setting works
 * fixed bug in the upgrade controller where an error would be thrown in certain circumstances
 * fixed bug with adding bio dropdown values
 * fixed bug where adding a deck and immediately trying to re-order it wouldn't work (#93)